i582/phpstats/README.md

 ### Graphs (Graphviz format and svg)

 1. Class (or interface) dependencies;
 2. Class (interface) extend and implementation dependencies;
 3. Function or method dependencies;
 4. Links within a class (or graph for the LCOM 4 metric);

-5. Links between files (included in global and in function).
+5. Links between files (included in global and in function);
+6. Namespace dependencies graph;
+7. Namespace structure graph.

 See [building graphs](doc/graphs.md) for details.